ainthek/map-projects/docs/README.md

 # map-projects

-Just experiments with geo data, and additional infos (tests) and additional objects (3d models) and various engines and frameworks.
+Just experiments with geo data and various engines and frameworks.

 Topics of interest